Kilmichael ambush: Controversy

 In The IRA And Its Enemies, Newfoundland historian Professor Peter Hart took issue with Tom Barry's false surrender account.
-He mistakenly claimed that Crozier's in 1932 was the first published account (and also a concoction).
-Hart asserted that Barry invented the false surrender claim: surviving Auxiliary officers were killed after surrendering.
-As a result of the debate Hart's claims generated, the ambush is quite often considered synonymously with those claims.
+He mistakenly claimed that Crozier's in 1932 was the first published account and also a concoction, allegedly later used by Barry for his own purposes.
+Hart stated that a November 1932 account by Barry in the Irish Press, without a false surrender narrative, demonstrated that Barry made up the story later.
+In response, Irish historian Media Ryan said that Barry's false surrender narrative was edited out and, citing Barry's contemporary letter to the editor, that he protested the omission in writing.
+Hart asserted that surviving Auxiliary officers were killed after surrendering.
+The controversy Hart's claims generated has resulted in the ambush being discussed alongside them.